codeceptjs/CodeceptJS/docs/helpers/Detox.md

 **Extends Helper**

-This is a wrapper on top of [Detox][1] library, aimied to unify testing experience for CodeceptJS framework.
+This is a wrapper on top of [Detox][1] library, aimied to unify testing experience for HermionaJS framework.
 Detox provides a grey box testing for mobile applications, playing especially good for React Native apps.

 Detox plays quite differently from Appium.
 To establish detox testing you need to build a mobile application in a special way to inject Detox code.